Updated: Jun 5

 About us - We were established in 1979 in a church in Stirling.
 We provide food for people experiencing homelessness and work towards ending it.
 We have 18 staff and are looking for another person to join us.

 About us - You’ll be joining a committed team who think homelessness is never OK.
-We’ve been supporting people experiencing homelessness since 1979 and our 40+ years’ experience helps us make a real difference.
+We’ve been supporting people experiencing homelessness since 1979 and our 40+ years of expertise help us make a real difference.
 We started small in a church in Stirling but we’re going places, and now employ 18 staff.
 Are you the next member of our dedicated team?

 See the difference?
 It only takes a little tweak to maximise your chances of finding your dream employee.
 So put down the template text and get more creative.